 Automated testing is when a certain program (framework) tests your developed programs (web applications) without the need for human interference.

-This is amazing because of several reasons – a lot of money and time is saved, testing happens much faster, there’s no room for any human-made error.
-This is one of those interview questions on Jenkins that you should really remember!
+This is amazing because of several reasons – a lot of money and time are saved, testing happens much faster, there’s no room for any human-made error.

 Question 4: What is ‘continuous integration’?

-Another popular concept, especially if the job that you’re preparing for with these Jenkins interview questions is somehow related with the DevOps philosophy.
+Another popular concept, especially if the job that you’re preparing for with these Jenkins interview questions is somehow related to the DevOps philosophy.

-Continuous integration is a process when multiple tests are performed on a single project on a daily basis.
+Continuous integration is a process when multiple tests are performed on a single project daily.
 This is done because there’s usually way more than one developer working on the project (program, app, etc.).

 Question 5: What do you need to start using Jenkins?